The Global HIV/AIDS Epidemic

 - Access to prevention, however, remains limited.

-- Combination ART, first introduced in 1996, has led to dramatic reductions in morbidity and mortality, and access has increased in recent years, rising to 12.9 million people in 2013, a 5.6 million increase in the number of people on treatment since 2010.
+- Combination ART, first introduced in 1996, has led to dramatic reductions in morbidity and mortality, and access has increased in recent years, rising to 13.6 million people as of June 2014.

 - Globally, 37% of people living with HIV are receiving treatment, which includes 38% of adults and 24% of children living with HIV.